wp-plugins/roost-for-bloggers/readme.txt

 == Frequently Asked Questions ==

 = What does Roost For Bloggers cost? =
-**It's free!** No setup fees, no surprises, no limititations on your site visitors or subscribers.
+**It's free!** No setup fees, no surprises, no limitations on your site visitors or subscribers.

 = Free?
 Really?
 What's the catch? =
 No catch!
 We believe in providing a great service and making it accessible to everyone.
 So...
 It's free.
 (Up to 1,000,000 messages.
 If you hit that...
 We'll need to talk.)